5T33Z0/Fujitsu-Celsius-H760-OpenCore/README.md

 ## About
 OpenCore EFI folder for running macOS Sonoma or newer on the Fujitsu H760 Workstation Laptop.
 This is a 3.000+ $ workstation laptop I saved from ending as E-Waste.
 As far as I can tell, this is the first and only OpenCore config for this Celsius Model which is not really surprising given the original price tag of this machine.

 The initial EFI was created with OpCore Simplify and then tweaked and modified to improve compatibility.
-Initial configuration was rather simple.
-But perfecting it might be impossible, since the output of the iGPU too the DisplayPort is hard-wirded through the Nvidia M2000M GPU which seems to impact brightness controls as well as sleep mode (check &rarr; [Observations](#observations)) for details.
-So further research and tests are required.
+Installing macOS worked immediately.
+But getting the iGPU and acceleration to work was rather challenging.
+It took some time to figure out that output of the iGPU to the DisplayPort is hard-wirded through the Nvidia M2000M GPU which has to stay enabled in order to work.
+This affects brightness controls as well as sleep mode (check &rarr; [Observations](#observations) for details).
+Further research and tests are required.

 ## Specs